HamStudy/hamstudy-hambook/tech2022/content/Part 3. Appendix/0 Preparing for the 2026 test.md

 > **Key Information:** An example of an *auxiliary station* is one *sending one-way transmissions between a remote repeater receiver and the main repeater transmitter*. {{< link id="T1D07" >}}

-Think of auxiliary stations as support stations—links in a larger system, like a radio link connecting a remote receiver site to a repeater's main transmitter.
+Think of auxiliary stations as support stations — links in a larger system, like a radio link connecting a remote receiver site to a repeater's main transmitter.

 ---